-The Les Paul is one of the world’s most popular guitars, and if you’re lucky enough to own one, you should definitely be using a sturdy case for transport, and potentially even just for home storage.
+The Les Paul is one of the world’s most popular guitars and if you’re lucky enough to own one, you should definitely be using a sturdy case for transport.
+And potentially even just for home storage.
 One of the signature features of the Les Paul is the set neck, so unlike a Stratocaster for example, there are no simple repairs should you drop and crack yours.

-In this KillerGuitarRigs guide we’re reviewing the top 5 cases for Les Paul guitars.
+In this KillerGuitarRigs Guide, we’re reviewing the Top 5 Cases for Les Paul Guitars.
 When reviewing the cases, we were looking for strength and rigidity, ease of use, storage, weight, security, design, and comfort.

-- Our Top Picks
+- Our Top 3

 - SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case – Our Top Pick